 Milly, 13, disappeared in March 2002, as she walked home in Surrey.

 Surrey Police acknowledged it should have revisited the hacking allegations.

-The findings follow an investigation into the conduct of two senior officers, Deputy Chief Constable Craig Denholm and Det Supt Maria Woodall.'Surprise and dismay'
+The findings follow an investigation into the conduct of two senior officers, Deputy Chief Constable Craig Denholm and Det Supt Maria Woodall.

 The IPCC concluded that neither were guilty of misconduct.
 Surrey Police said it had taken "management action and issued words of advice" to both.